-The Fund may engage in a limited amount of short selling in accordance with securities regulations.
+The Funds may engage in a limited amount of short selling in accordance with securities regulations.
 A short sale is a transaction in which a mutual fund sells, on the open market, securities that it has borrowed from a lender for this purpose.
 At a later date, the mutual fund purchases identical securities on the open market and returns them to the lender.
 In the interim, the mutual fund must pay compensation to the lender for the loan of the securities and provide collateral to the lender for the loan.
-The Fund's short selling activity is subject to the following limits and conditions:
+The Funds' short selling activity is subject to the following limits and conditions:

-- the aggregate market value of all securities sold short by the Fund will not exceed 50% of the total net assets of the Fund; - the aggregate market value of all securities of any particular issuer sold short by the Fund will not exceed 10% of the total net assets of the Fund; - the Fund will not deposit collateral with a dealer in Canada unless the dealer is registered in a jurisdiction of Canada and is a member of the Investment Industry Regulatory Organization of Canada ("IIROC"); and - the Fund will not deposit collateral with a dealer outside Canada unless that dealer (i) is a member of a stock exchange that requires the dealer to be subjected to a regulatory audit; and (ii) has a net worth in excess of CDN \$50 million.
+- the aggregate market value of all securities sold short by each Fund will not exceed 50% of the total net assets of each Fund: - the aggregate market value of all securities of any particular issuer sold short by each Fund will not exceed 10% of the total net assets of each Fund; - each Fund will not deposit collateral with a dealer in Canada unless the dealer is registered in a jurisdiction of Canada and is a member of the Investment Industry Regulatory Organization of Canada ("IROC"); and - each Fund will not deposit collateral with a dealer outside Canada unless that dealer (i) is a member of a stock exchange that requires the dealer to be subjected to a regulatory audit; and (ii) has a net worth in excess of CDN \$50 million.

-The Fund is also permitted to invest in gold, silver or other physical commodities or instruments (such as derivatives and ETFs) that provide exposure to physical commodities.
+The Funds are also permitted to invest in gold, silver or other physical commodities or instruments (such as derivatives and ETFs) that provide exposure to physical commodities.